 Through consultation with the Project Team, requests were made to consider up to four zones (i.e., separate zones for Marin, Sonoma, Mendocino, and Humboldt + Del Norte counties, and combinations thereof), as well as requests to consider report card site-specific management strategies.
 The use of site-specific management strategies was not further considered in this report for the following reasons.
-While it is plausible that a set of criteria could be constructed for implementing de minimis fishery triggers at various report card sites, shifting of resources towards continual monitoring of sites where a de minimis fishery is operating while also attempting to ensure that coast-wide monitoring coverage remained sufficient to inform actions related to a broader fishery opening appears intractable.
-Secondarily, serial depletion could be more problematic when fishing is concentrated at only a few sites, even though it is controlled via a catch limit, relative to the dispersion catches across many sites (Post 2013).
+While it is plausible that a set of criteria could be constructed for implementing de minimis fishery triggers at various report card sites, it is unclear whether shifting of resources towards continual monitoring of sites where a de minimis fishery is operating while also attempting to ensure that coast-wide monitoring coverage is a tractable option.
+Secondarily, consideration should be given as to whether serial depletion could be more problematic when fishing is concentrated at only a few sites, relative to the dispersion of catches across many sites (Post 2013).